We have made an overview of CMMS speaking articles that can be found on the web. We will see that the trend is... not very trendy.

 SaaS CMMS: it's rarely mentioned.
 While today it has become the main access channel for companies that are equipping themselves: no investment required, control of cost of ownership, high availability, performance, permanent upgrades and improvements of the application, etc. Finally, I speak for the best CMMS, it goes without saying.

 ...
 Some complete CMMS solutions that can be purchased online.
 This is how you really recognize a high-end CMMS: very short deployment times.
 Setup and customization are extensive but still simple and accessible.
 Data transfer by automated imports.
 Open solutions.
 It is really the ability to offer this distribution method that demonstrates the modernity and know-how of a publisher.
-At Yuman, we already offer it, of course continuing the classic physical sale for customers who feel more comfortable with it.
+We already offer it, of course continuing the classic physical sale for customers who feel more comfortable with it.

 New entrants in the maintenance software industry are bringing fresh wind and revitalizing an industry that needed it, to the satisfaction of customers and users alike.

 The future of CMMS, including predictive maintenance (on this subject, our article "20 years on, what is the status of Predictive Maintenance?" currently in press will be available very soon...), and the emergence of CMMS platforms able to federate all maintenance actors: property managers, service providers, design offices, contractors, subcontractors, field technicians etc. are also not mentioned.